-FFmpeg is a popular software for processing, converting or manipulating video and audio files.
-The program is used for endless things like rotating videos, scaling videos, extracting information about videos and many others.
+FFmpeg is a popular software for processing, converting, or manipulating video and audio files.
+The program is used for endless things like rotating videos, scaling videos, extracting information about videos, and many others.
 It is an open-source program that is simply awesome for video scaling, format transcoding, decoding, encoding, demuxing, streaming, filtering, converting audio files, recording live audio/video, handling video and other multimedia files.
-This multimedia framework is designed for command-line based processing of multimedia files, and you can make basic edits with a single line commands.
+This multimedia framework is designed for command-line-based processing of multimedia files, and you can make basic edits with single-line commands.

-To make things simple, all you have to do is install FFmpeg and add FFmpeg program to Windows 10 path using Environment variables.
+To make things simple, all you have to do is install FFmpeg and add the FFmpeg program to the Windows path using Environment variables.
 This way you can directly access FFmpeg from a Command prompt or Power Shell in any directory.
-In this article, we explain how to install FFmpeg on Windows 10 in order to access FFmpeg directly from Command Prompt or PowerShell
+In this article, we explain how to install FFmpeg on Windows in order to access FFmpeg directly from Command Prompt or PowerShell

 Get the latest FFmpeg build from the official website here.
-You can either Download the 32-bit version or 64-bit version that suits your system.
+You can either download the 32-bit version or the 64-bit version that suits your system.
 Click the Download Build button to start downloading.

 So navigate to the downloaded folder where the FFmpeg zip file is a store.
 Right-click on the Zip folder and click extract from the drop-down menu.